 Cedar House by Studio Arches

-This inspiring wooden retreat located in Vilnius, Lithuania, has been designed in 2020 by Studio Arches.
+Cedar House is an inspiring wooden retreat located in Vilnius, Lithuania, designed in 2020 by Studio Arches.

-Minimal interventions to an existing structure, high quality of architecture, and innovative design create the high value of the building while maintaining neutral to the natural context.
-The architecture invites to feel, see, hear, smell, and touch the beauty and greatness of nature.
+With minimal interventions to the existing structure, our high-quality and innovative design elevates the building’s value while remaining neutral to the natural context.
+The architecture invites visitors to experience the beauty and grandeur of nature through all their senses.

 Photography by Norbert Tukaj